rudub/100ms-test/README.md

 # 100ms-test

-#This is simple Python application to print URL, header and defined parameters
+This is simple Python application to print URL, header and defined parameters on HTTP request

-#The application is using pythin flask.
+The application is using pythin flask.